 First visit: 15 July 2007

 At two hours’ drive away from home, IND is an infrequent but feasible alternate airport for me.
 Generally, I’ll only bother to go that far if I can get a particularly good or cheap flight, or if I’m already planning to be in the area.

 My first trip through Indianapolis was a visit to Seattle with some Columbus friends; IND had a direct flight to SEA on Northwest at the time.
 My friends got a ride out to Dayton to meet me and we all drove together to Indianapolis.
 The plan for the return trip was to land at IND at about 7:30 PM, drive my friends from Indy to Columbus (about a 3 hour drive east on I-70) and then double back to return to the Dayton area (an hour and 15 minutes west).
 In retrospect, a direct flight probably wasn’t worth that drive…

 …especially when the flight is six hours late.
 We didn’t land until 1:30 AM, and hadn’t had dinner yet.
 A hotel wasn’t an option, according to one of the friends, as he had to be at work the next day, so we stopped at a Steak-n-Shake for a 2:00 AM dinner, and (with several gas station coffee breaks along the way) proceeded to drive to Columbus.
 The sun was rising by the time I dropped them off, and I turned around, getting back home just before 8.

 By the time I had my next couple trips through the airport, IND had opened its new midfield terminal.
 Both of these trips were for work, where I was planning to be in Indianapolis the weekend before or after anyway; even with the extra mileage, flying out of IND was in each case far cheaper than flying out of DAY.

-Indianapolis was one of the first airports which allowed for TSA PreCheck interviews, and thus was where I conducted my interview.
+Indianapolis was one of the first airports which conducted TSA PreCheck interviews, and thus was where I conducted my interview.